feelgd777/nlp-project-4/README.md

 ### Non-Positive Emotion Tweet Top Words
 ![Non-Positive Emotion Tweet Words](Images/new_non_positive.png)

-The visualization above shows the most common word in non-positive emotion tweets.
+The visualization above shows the most common words in non-positive emotion tweets.
+As you can see, the most common words in non-positive emotion tweets are store, new, social, circle, network, and app.

 ### Non-Positive Emotion Tweet WordCloud
 ![Non-Positive Emotion Tweet WordCloud](Images/new_non_pos_word_cloud1.png)

-The visualization above shows the most common word in non-positive emotion tweets.
+The visualization above shows the most common words in non-positive emotion tweets, displayed in a Wordcloud.

 ## Next Steps